vRallev/SQRL-Protocol/README.md

 Advanced
 --------

 The library requires to implement the `EccProvider25519` interface.
 You can either implement this interface or use [one of my other libraries][2].
+The libraries are automatically found and you don't need to setup something else.

-This library has other dependencies. **Please respect their licenses!**
+Both libraries depend on other code. **Please respect the author's licenses!**

 ```groovy
 repositories {